JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-drag-drop.md

 [//]: # (title: Drag and drop operations)

-<title label="EAP" annotations="Desktop">Drag and drop operations</title>
+<title label="EAP" annotations="Desktop">Drag-and-drop operations</title>

 You can enable your Compose Multiplatform app to accept data that users drag into it from other applications or allow users to drag data out of your app.
 To implement this, use the `dragAndDropSource` and `dragAndDropTarget` modifiers to specify particular composables as potential sources or destinations for drag operations.

-> Currently, drag and drop operations are only supported in Compose Multiplatform for desktop.
+> Currently, drag-and-drop operations are only supported in Compose Multiplatform for desktop.
 > The support will be extended to iOS and web in future releases.
 >
 {type="note"}